-FortiAPs have at least one Ethernet port that operates as a WAN port to provide management connection to a WiFi Controller such as FortiGate or FortiAP Cloud.
+FortiAPs have at least one Ethernet port that operates as a WAN port to provide management connection to a WiFi Controller such as FortiGate or FortiLAN Cloud.
 Some FortiAP models have multiple LAN ports that can provide wired network access.

-There are some differences in LAN configuration among FortiAP models.
+There are some differences in LAN configuration among FortiAP models:

-FortiAP models, including FAP-21D, FAP-24D, and FAP-C24JE, have one WAN port and one or more LAN ports.
+- Some FortiAP models have one WAN port and one or more LAN ports.
 By default, the LAN ports are offline.
-You can directly configure LAN port operation via the web UI of a WiFi Controller, or in the FortiGate CLI (config wireless-controller wtp-profile > config lan).

-FortiAP models, including FAP-320C, FAP-421E, and FAP-U421EV, have two ports, labeled LAN1 and LAN2.
+You can directly configure LAN port operation via the web UI of a WiFi Controller, or in the FortiGate CLI (config wireless-controller wtp-profile > config lan). - Other FortiAP models have two ports, labeled LAN1 and LAN2.
 By default, LAN1 and LAN2 are direct pass-through ports, and can work as the WAN interface.
 When necessary, the LAN1 and LAN2 ports can be re-configured for WAN-LAN operation.